-- ▶ Turn the front setting wheel in anti-clockwise direction - Page 6 of the main menu will appear again after the status screen.
+- ▶ Turn the front setting wheel in anti-clockwise direction - The last page of the main menu will appear again after the status screen.

 The status screen offers an overview of the most important information regarding the current camera status and active settings.